Secludy/fast-differential-privacy/README.md

 python -m setup develop
 ```

+When training large language models with QLoRA you will also need `bitsandbytes`, `peft` and `trl` which are now listed in `requirements.txt`.
+These examples rely on the stable `transformers>=4.50` release that adds official Gemma support.

 > :warning: **NOTE**: We strongly recommend Python>=3.8 and torch<=1.11 (it is a known issue that torch 1.12 can slow down as much as 3 times).

 ## Getting started